by Marcus McGee

 Two days later, Stanford was ready for me to sample his stew recipe.
 He seated me next to a young chef-in-training he had brought out from San Francisco by the name of Georges De La Bête.
 This kid seemed a little meek and nervous, but when I took my first sip of his elephant stew, I knew providence had smiled on me.
 It was just the best somethin I had ever eaten in my whole life!

 I found out later that Georges had spent two years in Africa as a wild game cook, where he prepared just about anything the safari guides could round up at dinnertime.
 While he wouldn’t share his exact recipe, I knew he had added a little warthog, some guinea fowl, tomatoes, potatoes, onions, vinegar, salt, his secret spices and I think a little chutney.
 The combination was just amazing.
-Our next step was to see how it translated into the can, and quiet as it’s kept, it was even better after canning.
+Our next step was to see how it translated into the can, and quiet as it’s kept, it was even better after canning, with spices marrying the mixture.
 Stanford assured me we would have product coming off the line within a week.

-With all this going on, I had to determine what I would do with the skeleton, skin, lungs, gut, tusks, fat, eyes and sundry other parts.
-With the skeleton I had two options.
+With all that goin on, I had to determine what I would do with the skeleton, skin, lungs, gut, tusks, fat, eyes and sundry other parts.
+With the skeleton, I had two options.
 One, I could have had it ground into bone meal, where it could have been sold as a dietary supplement or organic fertilizer, but I decided against that.
 Instead, Harvard arranged for me to donate it to the San Diego Zoo.
 As part of a separate package, the lungs, gut, eyes and pizzle went to Fordham University of New York for research purposes.

 The tusks were another matter altogether – three hundred forty pounds of raw ivory, which at five dollars a pound netted me one thousand two hundred and fifty-six dollars.
 Now, I could have called it profit or used it to repay my debts, but the whole idea of such a thing presented me with a moral dilemma.